Home Car Shopping Best Honda Pilot Years to Buy Used

 Honda Pilot by Generation: Which Should You Buy?

 The 2023 model year rang in a fully redesigned Honda Pilot.
 A beefier, more rugged exterior wrapped around a more spacious interior set the stage for a much-improved 3-row SUV.
 A removable second-row center seat could be stored in the back, allowing the 8-passenger capacity to switch to 7-passenger on the fly.
 Honda also provided more third-row legroom.
 A new, quieter V6 engine and 10-speed automatic transmission enhanced performance.
+Front-wheel drive (FWD) is standard on most Pilot models, with all-wheel drive (AWD) available.
 Honda jettisoned the SE trim while reinstating the LX as the entry-level grade below Sport.
-Armed with tri-zone automatic climate control, adaptive cruise control, proximity keyless entry, and more even make the LX well-equipped.
+Armed with tri-zone automatic climate control, adaptive cruise control, proximity keyless entry, and more, even the base LX is well-equipped.
 Apple CarPlay and Android Auto become wireless in all but the LX trim.
 An expanded group of standard advanced safety features helps the driver and crew stay safe.
-The IIHS named the 2023 and 2025 Honda Pilot SUVs to its list of Top Safety Pick+ vehicles.
-The 2024 Pilot is a Top Safety Pick.
+The Insurance Institute for Highway Safety (IIHS) named the 2023 Honda Pilot to its list of Top Safety Pick+ vehicles.
+Because of recent testing protocol changes, the 2024 and 2025 Pilot earned the second-highest IIHS Top Safety Pick award.

 The TrailSport continues on as the Pilot grade offering the most off-road prowess.
-It features an inch more ground clearance, a specially tuned suspension, skid plates, standard all-wheel drive (AWD), and the TrailWatch camera system with four cameras positioned around the Pilot.
+It features an inch more ground clearance, a specially tuned suspension, skid plates, standard all-wheel drive, and the TrailWatch camera system positioned around the Pilot.

-See 2023 to current Honda Pilots for sale in your area.
+See 2023 to current Honda Pilot SUVs near you.

 Under the hood, the third-generation Pilot got a new 3.5-liter V6 with start/stop technology.
 This engine was good for 280 hp.
-A sophisticated all-wheel drive (AWD) system was offered, as well as an advanced traction management system for both FWD and AWD models with settings for snow, mud, and other surfaces.
+A sophisticated all-wheel-drive system was offered, as well as an advanced traction management system for both front-wheel-drive and all-wheel-drive models with settings for snow, mud, and other surfaces.
 This system was standard on all but the LX trim.
 Standard features included 18-inch alloy wheels, push-button start, and a multi-angle rearview camera.
 Moving up to the EX brought fog lights, Honda LaneWatch, 3-zone air conditioning, a power driver’s seat, an 8-inch display audio screen, and a smart entry key fob.

 The EX-L added leather seating and a power liftgate, while the Touring and Elite trim opened the door to such luxuries as a rear-seat entertainment system, a 540-watt premium audio system, and standard Honda Sensing.
 The Elite offered unique features such as a panoramic moonroof, a heated steering wheel, and heated second-row captain’s chair seating.

-The third-generation Pilot performed well in all its crash tests, earning a 5-Star Overall Rating from the National Highway Traffic Safety Administration (NHTSA) and a Top Safety Pick award from the Insurance Institute for Highway Safety (IIHS).
+The third-generation Pilot performed well in all its crash tests, earning a 5-Star Overall Rating from National Highway Traffic Safety Administration (NHTSA) and a Top Safety Pick ranking from IIHS.

 We’ve not heard any major complaints about this generation, although the 2016 model did have a few recalls, including one for improper welds on the fuel tank that may lead to a fuel leak.
 Also, a few models across all third-gen years were caught up in a recall for some faulty engine parts.